onemorebruh/configs/README.md

 - [ ] add comments to config
 - [ ] set close completions by `ESC` in nvim
 - [x] add installation of modified my nerd-fonts jetbrains mono
+- [x] remove configs I don't use anymore
+- [ ] setup notifications background as black
+- [ ] add notifications for such actions as changing volume or brightness
+- [ ] make `battery_level_alert.py` start when login
+- [ ] make neofetch display logo.jpeg/logo.txt by default